MaCoZu/Twitter-Analysis/src/05_tweets.md

    <h2>Most Liked Tweets</h2>
    <p>Donald Trump dominates the top most liked tweets, but Bernie Sanders has the single most liked tweet in the dataset.
 Guess who he adresses.</p>
    <blockquote>
-   "President Trump, you made a big mistake.
-By trying to divide us up by race, religion, gender and nationality you actually brought us closer." &ndash; Bernie Sanders, January 21, 2017
+   <i>"President Trump, you made a big mistake.
+By trying to divide us up by race, religion, gender and nationality you actually brought us closer."</i> &ndash; Bernie Sanders, January 21, 2017
    </blockquote>
    <p>Hover over the rectangles to see the actual tweet and number of likes.</p>
   </div>